Advanced optical imaging techniques and bio/medical applications (첨단 광학 이미징 기술 및 생물학/의학 응용 연구)

 It may seem simple to focus light or image an object through a “lens”, but its accurate theoretical prediction can be very complicated (or even impossible) for a large numerical aperture lens used in microscopy and lithography.
 We are interested in utilizing our lab’s theoretical expertise in rigorous image formation (such as partially coherent imaging and vector diffraction theory) to develop a variety of important applications: point spread function (PSF) engineering, super-resolution imaging, quantitative phase imaging, adaptive optics, etc. It is also of our interest to apply computational approaches like deep learning to these applications. (* J. Kim et al., JOSAA 35, 526-535, 2018)

-Optical manipulation technology (광학 조작 기술)
+Optical Manipulation Technology (광학 조작 기술)

 Optical tweezers, a fascinating scientific concept to grab and manipulate microscopic objects like nano particles or cells (awarded the Nobel Prize in Physics 2018), have opened a new door to biophysics research.
 We are interested in advancing this manipulation technique in a new fashion, combined together with our rapid 3D imaging tool, to enable real-time 3D monitoring/control for broader applications including but not limited to cell mechanics, cell sorting, and optogenetics.

-Biophotonic devices and systems (생체광학 소자 및 시스템)
+Biophotonic Devices and Systems (생체광학 소자 및 시스템)

 Based on the previous research in lasers, plasmonics and metamaterials (see below), we are interested in devising new photonic devices/systems for biological, healthcare and industrial applications, with an emphasis on new cellular research, medical diagnostics and therapeutics and bio/chemical sensing.